Juan Cortada y Quintana: Hacendado

-Cortada and his brother Ramón, were hacendados, landowners who owned several sugarcane haciendas like Hacienda Descalabrado (then known as Central Cortada), Las Mercedes, La Palmarito, and La Mallorquina, among others.
+Cortada and his brother Ramón were hacendados, landowners who owned several sugarcane haciendas like Hacienda Descalabrado (then known as Central Cortada), Las Mercedes, La Palmarito, and La Mallorquina, among others.
 They were located in the region between Ponce and Santa Isabel.

 The workers in such estates were almost always slaves.
 Thus it is likely that Cortada owned slaves in working his sugarcane farm.
 Some sources confirm that Cortada in fact owned 28 slaves in 1872, one year before the abolition of slavery in Puerto Rico.

-Since 1868, Cortada's estate had irrigation problems, which led Cortada to ask for permits to use the waters of Río Descalabrado river to irrigate his land.
+Since 1868, Cortada's estate had irrigation problems, which led Cortada to ask for permits to use the waters of the Río Descalabrado river to irrigate his land.
 After some financial troubles, and with the death of his first wife, Cortada ceded the ownership of the Hacienda Descalabrado to his two young sons, Juan and Eduardo.
 However, this change wasn't registered.
 Cortada also had debts for the mortgage of the land where Hacienda Palmarito was established.
 In 1874, he had to sell Hacienda Descalabrado, but he recovered it in 1884.